 If you recognize and accept that you are something more, something higher, then your whole attitude would change.
-Then, it would mean that the higher you, is disciplining the lower you, the ego, and what you are actually doing is setting yourself free from the instinctive dictates of the ego.
+Then, it would mean that the higher “you”, is disciplining the lower “you”, and what you are actually doing is setting yourself free from the instinctive dictates of the ego.

 You require a certain degree of self-discipline, if you desire success in any area of life.
-It helps you get focused on what you are doing and grants you persistence, stickiness and the ability to go on with what you are doing, whether you are learning a foreign language, studying for a degree, working on achieving a goal, learning to swim, or learn to meditate.
+This ability would help you get focused on what you are doing, and grant you persistence, stickiness and the ability to go on with whatever you are doing.
+It can help you with learning a foreign language, studying for a degree, working on achieving a goal, learning to swim, or learning to meditate.

 I hope this short article clarified some of the misconceptions about self-discipline.

 Strengthen Your Willpower and Self Discipline

 Do you lack inner strength, perseverance, and the ability to stick to your decisions?

 You can learn how to strengthen your willpower and self-discipline, overcome procrastination, laziness and impatience, and persevere with any task or goal, until you accomplish it.Read More